 - 1 tsp oregano

-- 6 oz mixed frozen veggies sub 2 cups chopped seasonal veg (see notes)
+- 6 oz mixed frozen veggies or 2 cups seasonal veg, diced small

-- 6 oz macaroni elbows sub small pasta of your choice
+- 6 oz elbow macaroni or small pasta of your choice

 Instructions

-- Heat up a large pot over a medium flame and add the olive oil.
-After a minute or two, add the onions and carrots with a pinch of salt.
-Cook for 5-7 minutes over medium-low heat, until the onions start to soften and become fragrant.
+- Heat up a large pot over a medium heat and add the olive oil.
+After a minute or two, stir in the onions and carrots with a pinch of salt.
+Cook for 5-7 minutes over medium-low heat, stirring, until the onions start to soften and become fragrant.

 - Add the garlic, tomato paste and more salt and pepper.
 Stir to coat the veggies in the paste and cook on medium for 2-3 minutes.

-- Add the can of diced tomatoes, 3 cups of water, lentils and oregano.
+- Add the can of diced tomatoes, 3 cups of water, lentils, and oregano.
 Add another pinch of salt.
 Bring the mixture to a boil, then cover and reduce to a simmer.
-Let the lentils cook for about 10-15 minutes.
+Let the lentils cook for about 15 minutes.

 - Add the remaining 3 cups of water, mixed frozen veggies and pasta.
 Add a generous pinch of salt.
 Bring the pot to a boil, then reduce the heat and let the pasta cook through for about 10-12 minutes.

 - Taste the soup and adjust spices as needed!
-Then divide it between your containers and let it cool for 15-20 minutes before sealing and storing.
+Then divide it among your containers and let it cool for 15-20 minutes before sealing and storing.

 Leave a Reply